The networked input-output economic problem: Distributed computation of the equilibrium output vector

-\begin{Remark} The linear recurrence equation~\eqref{eq:dmwc} defines a trajectory of the networked input-output systems \eqref{eq:networked_leontiff_model} associated with a given initial output vector that leads to a solution of \eqref{eq:networked_leontiff_model}.
-The existence of a forward recursive solution~\eqref{eq:dmwc} implies that it is a meaningful representation of a self-determined dynamic economy, of which the current year output can be determined from the output of the last year and the demand vector \cite{Luenberger1977singular}. \end{Remark}
+The linear recurrence equation~\eqref{eq:c15_dmwc} defines a trajectory of the networked input-output systems \eqref{eq:c15_input-output-model-matrix-form} associated with a given initial output vector that leads to a solution of \eqref{eq:c15_input-output-model-matrix-form}.
+If Eq.~\eqref{eq:c15_input-output-model-matrix-form} has a forward recursive solution, it means that the equation represents a self-determined dynamic economy, of which the next output level can be determined from the input of the current output and the demand vector \cite{Luenberger1977singular}.